Photobook Community Meta-list 2025

 Valentine Zeler is a documentary photographer.

-Misha Kominek owns a photography gallery, a photobookstore, and a photobook publishing house, all called Kominek, in the same street as Bildband Berlin.
+Misha Kominek owns a photography gallery, a photobookstore, and a photobook publishing house, all called Kominek.
+He also works as a photographer, photo editor, editor, graphic designer and lecturer.

 Martin Amis is the director of Photobookstore.co.uk and a photographer.
 This month, he released his latest photobook, Reverie.